craftcms/docs/docs/4.x/assets.md

 Craft lets you manage media and document files (“assets”) just like entries and other content types.
 Assets can live anywhere—a directory on the web server, or a remote storage service like Amazon S3.

+Assets are one of Craft’s built-in [element types](elements.md), and are represented throughout the application as instances of <craft4:craft\elements\Asset>.

 ## Volumes

 Assets are organized into **volumes**, each of which sits on top of a [filesystem](#filesystems) and carries its own permissions and [content](#asset-custom-fields) options.
 Volumes are configured from **Settings** → **Assets**.